-O'Sullivan comes from behind to beat Gilbert
+'Gladiator' O'Sullivan recovers to beat Gilbert

 O'Sullivan, 46, will face Mark Allen or Scott Donaldson in the second round.

-Wales' Mark Williams begins his quest for a fourth world title against amateur compatriot Michael White.
+Wales' Mark Williams leads amateur compatriot Michael White 7-2 in his quest for a fourth world title.

+Williams was in scintillating form, making three centuries and further breaks of 90 and 71.

+UK champion Zhao Xintong laid down a marker by completing a 10-2 demolition of Welshman Jamie Clarke.
+The Chinese player notched his first World Championship win in impressive fashion, stroking in two centuries and five further breaks of 70 or more.

 Another Welshman, 20-year-old Jackson Page, and Scotland's Stephen Maguire both lead 6-3 against English players Barry Hawkins and Shaun Murphy respectively.
 Those matches conclude at 19:00 BST.